65-inch TV Black Friday Deal 2021: Cheapest Price Today | Digital Trends

-Here is the best 65-inch TV Black Friday deal out there: an Insignia 4K TV priced at $450 at Best Buy, saving you a huge $250.
+Here is the best 65-inch TV Black Friday deal out there: An Insignia 4K TV for $450 at Best Buy, saving you $250.
 While it might not be a big name brand, it’s still one of the best Black Friday deals going right now.
 If you simply want a huge TV while on a tight budget, check out our pick for the best Black Friday TV deals going on right now.

 Today’s best 65-inch TV Black Friday deal